bahmutov/pre-git/README.md

 * Git Bash (Git for Windows): work fine!
 * Command prompt: work if sh.exe in PATH (e.g. `set PATH=C:\Program Files\Git\bin;%PATH%`)

+## Untracked files

+Before the commit, we check if there are any untracked files.
+A commit does not continue if there are any.
+Please `git ignore` or delete unnecessary files before `git commit` to ensure clean tests.

 ## Details

 You can always skip pre-commit hook (but not pre-push hook!) by using `-n` option